 Our Mission is to produce confident, self-directed, lifelong learners.

-Our Vision is to inspire, engage, and develop our high achieving WARRIORS to meet and exceed all state standards.
+Our Vision is to inspire, engage, and develop high achieving Warriors.

 Mrs. Pearl Stephens

 In 1949, while employed with the Houston County Board of Education, Mrs. Pearl Stephens worked out an agreement to donate 1.57 acres of her own land.
 In return, the school board would build a school on the land.
 The school was built on what is now South Davis Drive in Warner Robins.